You seem to be located in .

 CO2 from operations (Science-based target)

-Emissions have fallen by 42 percent since 2015.
-By following our decarbonisation roadmap, Scania sees a clear path towards reaching our targets for 2025.
-Important steps towards this goal will be growing the number of electrified vehicles in the company fleet, as well as switching to renewable fuels and fossil free electricity in our operations globally.
+decarbonisation roadmap, Scania sees a clear plan towards reaching our target for 2025.
+Important steps towards this goal include growing the number of electrified vehicles in the company fleet, as well as switching to renewable fuels and fossil-free electricity in our operations globally.

 Target: 50% CO2e reduction 2015-2025.